 In 2019 Win Global engaged the University of Toronto School of Aerospace Studies (UTIAS) in a project to confirm the feasibility and scientific and technological possibility of developing an autonomous zero-emission cargo aerial vehicle.
 UTIAS confirmed in a report that it is indeed possible to develop such a technology and developed a conceptual design of the DroneShip (TRL 2).

-In 2023 Win Global secured Canadian government funding to work on the design of the sclae prototype.
-The work is set to be completed by July 2024 and the test flight is tentatively scheduled for fall of 2024.
+In 2023, Win Global secured Canadian government funding to work on the design of the scale prototype.
+The work is set to be completed by April 2025, and the test flight is tentatively scheduled for the summer of 2025.

 Problem Statement